Administrative Support Council Bylaws

 C. The Administrative Support Council meetings will be open and accessible to the University community.

-D. Two constituency meetings will be held each year as an open forum with the President of the university to discuss the state of Western Oregon University, one in December and one in June, based on the availability of the President.
+D. Two constituency meetings will be held each year as an open forum with the President of the University to discuss the state of Western Oregon University, one in December and one in May or June, based on the availability of the President.

-E. Minutes of the Administrative Support Council meetings will be uploaded to the ASC webpage and available to the public.
+E. Minutes of the Administrative Support Council meetings will be uploaded to the ASC website and available to the public.

 F. New business agenda items may be submitted, by any person in the University community, to an ASC officer prior to the meeting.

-F. If unable to attend a meeting, any ASC member may select a proxy person to attend the ASC meeting in his/her place.
-Such proxy must come from the same represented area, and the proxy shall enjoy full member privileges, including voting and quorum counts.
+G. If unable to attend a meeting, any ASC officer may select a proxy person to attend the ASC meeting in that officer's place.
+Such proxy must come from the same represented area, and the proxy shall enjoy full officer privileges, including voting and quorum counts.

 V. Parliamentary Authority